Chrissy Steele: Career

-With a touring band consisting of Joe Wowk (replacing Brian MacLeod) on guitars, Tim Webster on keyboards, Anton Vogt on bass, and Rick Fedyk on drums, Steele supported the album first playing with Bryan Adams in Revelstoke in 1991, then with a cross-Canada tour as an opening act for Bryan Adams, and in the United States as an opener for Jethro Tull's entire Catfish Rising American Tour.
+With a touring band consisting of Joe Wowk (replacing Brian MacLeod) on guitars, Tim Webster on keyboards, Anton Vogt on bass, and Rick Fedyk on drums, Steele supported the album first playing with Bryan Adams in Revelstoke in 1991, then with a cross-Canada tour as an opening act for Adams, and in the United States as an opener for Jethro Tull's Catfish Rising American Tour.
 Steele also played as part of the lineup at Thunderbird Stadium in Vancouver for Molson's Great Canadian Party on July 1, 1992, featuring (in order of appearance) Eugene Ripper, The Grapes of Wrath, SkyDiggers, Rita Chiarelli, Crash Test Dummies, Chrissy Steele, Colin James, The Tragically Hip, and Spinal Tap.
 In addition to her Juno nomination for Most Promising Female Vocalist, Magnet to Steele was a nominee for Rock Album of the Year.

-After the album had run its course commercially, her record label flew her to Los Angeles to record demos for her follow-up album, but Steele felt the material wasn't a good fit.
-She was no longer comfortable with the "sexpot biker-chick" image she was being marketed under but instead wanted to adopt a more introspective and adult style.
+The record company flew her to Los Angeles to record demos for her follow-up album, after Magnet to Steeles commercial viability had passed.
+But Steele thought the material was not the right match.
+She wanted to adopt a more mature and reflective style, because she was no longer at ease with the "sexpot biker-chick" persona she was being advertised as.
 With grunge dominating the airwaves, her label waning, and it being bought out by the Chrysalis Group, Steele took her cue and decided to put the music business on the back burner for a while.
 As an avid environmentalist, she worked a term for Greenpeace in Vancouver – eventually returning to University in Victoria.
-She performed a few isolated concert dates with a new all-female backing band in Quebec City and Montreal in 1994 and sang guest vocals on Feehan's 1996 album Pray for Rain, but by 1997 onwards, she was working as a graphic designer and communications professional in Victoria, B.C.
+She performed a few isolated concert dates with a new all-female backing band in Quebec City and Montreal in 1994, and sang guest vocals on Feehan's 1996 album Pray for Rain.
+By 1997 onwards, she was working as a graphic designer and communications professional in Victoria, B.C.